avityuk/blog.vityuk.com/_posts/2011-03-22-java-generics-and-reflection.markdown

 tags: [reflection, java, generics]
 date: 2011-03-22 09:46:00 +0200
 ---
-\"Officially\" Java does not have information about generic types in runtime.
-But it\'s not absolutely true.
+"Officially" Java does not have information about generic types in runtime.
+But it's not absolutely true.
 There are some cases, which are utilized by smart frameworks like Spring and Google Guice.
-Let\'s explore these cases!
+Let's explore these cases!

 <!-- more -->